 - 1 ½ cups hot water

 - Place dates in a bowl and cover with hot water.
 Let soak for at least 30 minutes until soft and mushy.
 Save the water!

-- Add dates to a powerful blender and blend, slowly adding in the water you soaked them in.
-Continue adding water until you achieve desired consistency (I use about 1/2 cup water).
-Store in a glass container and refrigerate.
+- Add pitted dates to a powerful blender and blend, slowly adding in the water you soaked them in.
+Continue adding water until you achieve desired consistency (I use about 1 cup).

 - The longer the dates are soaked, the smoother the consistency.

 - You have full control over the desired consistency.
 The thicker you want the date syrup, the less water you should add, and vice versa.

 - Store in an airtight container and refrigerate for 2-3 weeks.
 Can also freeze for up to 3 months.